Tee Time vs. Shotgun Start in Golf Tournaments: Tips and Tricks

 Each player will start at a different hole when the tournament begins and the players will continue along the course in order from the hole where they began.
 For example, if a player begins at hole 15, they will then move to hole 16-18 and then continue to hole 1 and play through 14.

-A shotgun start is an incredibly efficient way to utilize the expansive grounds of a golf course.
+A shotgun start in golf is an incredibly efficient way to utilize the expansive grounds of a golf course.
 Having everyone play at the same time speeds up the tournament, keeps it from getting log jammed at a particularly difficult hole, and allows all the participants to celebrate together at a post-tournament party.

 How Do a Tee Times Differ?

 A tournament that uses tee times assigns each participant a specific start time throughout the day.
 When participants are assigned a tee time, they usually all begin at the first hole on the course.
 Tee times are typically staggered anywhere between 10 and 15 minutes apart to give players a chance to move down the course and keep everyone moving.

 Tee times are helpful when planning a large tournament with a lot of participants because it allows everyone some flexibility.
 People with busy schedules will be more likely to participate if they can choose a tee time that fits their needs.